adlnet/xAPI-Spec/xAPI-Communication.md

 	<tr id="2.6.s3.table1.row2">
 		<td>profileId</td>
 		<td>String</td>
-		<td>The profile Id associated with this profile.</td>
+		<td>The profile id associated with this profile.</td>
 		<td>Required</td>
 	</tr>
 </table>

-__Note:__ The agent parameter is an Agent Object and not a Group.
+__Note:__ The "agent" parameter is an Agent Object and not a Group.
 Learning Record Providers wishing to store data against an Identified Group can use the Identified Group's identifier within an Agent Object.

 ###### <a name="2.6.s4"></a>Multiple Document GET
 Example resource endpoint: http://example.com/xAPI/agents/profile

-Fetches Profile Ids of all profile entries for an Agent.
+Fetches profile ids of all profile entries for an Agent.
 If "since" parameter is specified, this is limited to entries that have been stored or updated since the specified Timestamp (exclusive).

 **Content:** None.

-**Returns:** `200 OK`, Array of Profile Ids
+**Returns:** `200 OK`, Array of profile ids

 <table>
 	<tr><th>Parameter</th><th>Type</th><th>Description</th><th>Required</th></tr>